Skip to content

 ],

-Extends eslint:recommended adds a set of recommended rules to the project.
-In addition, rules for indentation, line breaks, hyphens and semicolons have been added.
+The plugins property provides a way to extend ESLint's functionality by adding custom rules, configurations, and other capabilities that are not available in the core ESLint library.
+We've installed and enabled the @stylistic/eslint-plugin-js, which adds JavaScript stylistic rules for ESLint.
+In addition, rules for indentation, line breaks, quotes, and semicolons have been added.
 These four rules are all defined in the Eslint styles plugin.

 Inspecting and validating a file like index.js can be done with the following command: